9 Warm Weather Hazards for Dogs—And How to Keep Your Pup Safe All Summer

 “I track the weather for my dog,” Dr. Schechtor says.
 “And if it looks like bad thunderstorms are coming, I'll give [anxiety meds].”

-And lastly, there are some training solutions to avail you and your dog of, though this strategy has quite a long tail, if you will.
-Semel starts training her client’s pets for loud noises when they’re young.
+Lastly, there are some training solutions to try with your pup, though this strategy has quite a long tail, if you will.
+Semel starts training her client’s pets for loud noises when they’re puppies.

 “What I like to do in my young puppy classes is actually have sound effects, and I suggest that young puppy owners play fireworks, play sirens, play loud sounds on low while the dog is doing something they enjoy,” Semel says.
 “So maybe playing fetch or doing some training to help desensitize them and counter condition them to these sounds.”

-There’s also the Thundershirt or the Anxiety Wrap, which both work like a swaddle (just make sure to get them used to wearing it before a major noise event happens, so they don’t associate it necessarily with The Bad Thing).
+There’s also the Thundershirt or the Anxiety Wrap, which both work like a swaddle.
+A quick tip: Get your dog used to wearing these before a noise event happens, so they don’t associate it with The Bad Thing.
 You can also put them in a safe space in the house or apartment, preferably one with no windows, and stock it with all their favorite things.

 Tick watch